jbmagination/Luma3DS/README.md

 Since Luma3DS v8.0, Luma3DS has its own in-game menu, triggerable by `L+Down+Select` (see the [release notes](https://github.com/AuroraWright/Luma3DS/releases/tag/v8.0)).

+We're implementing our own changes to it, with some plugin loader fixes.

 ---

 ## Compiling

-First you need to clone the repository with: `git clone https://github.com/AuroraWright/Luma3DS.git`
+First you need to clone the repository with: `git clone https://github.com/jbmagination/Luma3DS.git`
 To compile, you'll need a recent commit of [makerom](https://github.com/profi200/Project_CTR) added to your PATH.
 You'll also need to install [firmtool](https://github.com/TuxSH/firmtool), its README contains installation instructions.
 You'll also need to update your libctru and devkitARM installation to their latest releases.
 Then, run `make`.